Bernard Crick: Career

 Crick was born at 77, Circle Gardens, Merton, London, the son of Harry Edgar Crick (died 1968), an insurance official, and Florence Clara, née Cook (died 1987).
 He was educated at Whitgift School in Croydon.
-He read Economics at University College London, obtaining a Bachelor of Science degree, before transferring to the London School of Economics for doctoral study.
+He read Economics at University College London, switching to Government in his third year and obtaining a Bachelor of Science (B.Sc.) degree before transferring to the London School of Economics for doctoral study.
 While working on his Ph.D.—published in 1958 as The American Science of Politics—he was a Teaching Fellow at Harvard (1952–1954), Assistant Professor at McGill (1954–1955), and Visiting Fellow at Berkeley (1955–1956).
-Returning to the United Kingdom in 1956, he obtained his Ph.D. at the LSE and was appointed to an Assistant and later a Senior Lectureship, 1957–1965.
+Returning to the United Kingdom in 1956, he avoided national service by "pretending to be barmy", going on to obtain his Ph.D. at the LSE.
+He was appointed to an Assistant Lectureship there in 1957, later being promoted to Lecturer and then Senior Lecturer.

 During his period at the LSE, recollections of which appear in his contribution to My LSE, Crick craved for greater recognition than his Senior Lecturership signified.
 LSE's promotion system was notoriously slow at the time.
 When appointed Professor of Political Theory and Political Institutions at Sheffield in 1965, Crick told Beaver, the LSE student newspaper, that he was "going to a better place from the point of view of teaching students".

 Crick was an advisor to British Labour Party leader Neil Kinnock during the 1980s.
 When Labour came to power in 1997, Crick was appointed by his former student David Blunkett to head up an advisory group on citizenship education.
 The group's final report in 1998, known as the Crick Report, led to the introduction of citizenship as a core subject in the National Curriculum.
 He was knighted in the 2002 new years honours list for "services to citizenship in schools and to political studies".
 He authored the 2004 Home Office book Life in the United Kingdom: A Journey to Citizenship, which forms the basis for the new citizenship test required by all people naturalising as British citizens.

 He taught at the University of Sheffield (1965–1971). and founded a Department of Politics and Sociology, later the Department of Politics, at Birkbeck College, University of London in 1972.

 Crick co-authored, with David Millar, an influential pamphlet entitled Making Scotland's Parliament Work.
 Later in his life in Scotland, Crick was delighted to be appointed Stevenson Visiting Professor at Glasgow University.
 Despite his frail health at that time, Crick delivered a series of widely praised and very popular public lectures.
 Upon his death, Glasgow University marked his contribution by establishing the Bernard Crick Memorial Lecture.

 Crick made many other contributions to Scottish political life, from participating in his local Labour Party, to defending Glenogle Baths from closure, to, in his last weeks of life, penning a humorous Op-Ed for The Scotsman on the chaos caused by the tram line delays in Edinburgh.